Language with Vision: a Study on Grounded Word and Sentence Embeddings: Introduction

 As an easily obtained representation of semantics, word embeddings are also used in many areas of cognitive science, such as AI research, psychology or psycholinguistics, with encouraging results \citep[see][]{Gunther2019}.
 From a cognitive perspective, word embeddings have been evaluated in two ways.
 A relatively direct method is to compare them to metrics obtained from brain imaging such as fMRI or EEG. \citet{Bulat2017SpeakingBrain, Hollenstein2019CogniVal:Evaluation} showed that a variety of word embeddings (e.g. GloVe, Word2Vec, Fasttext) correlate relatively well with such metrics.
-A second, more indirect, approach uses behavioural data such as reaction times or ratings as evaluation criteria. \citet{Mandera2017ExplainingValidation} showed that word embeddings can be used to predict semantic priming as well as word associations, similarity/relatedness ratings and even perform well in a multiple-choice task.
-Further evidence in favour of the cognitive plausibility of word embeddings has been provided by \citet{Westbury2014YouJudgments, Westbury2019WrigglyFunny} who predicted familiarity and humour ratings respectively, \citet{Abdou2021CanColor} who showed that even color relations are accurately represented by purely textual embeddings, as well as \citet{louwerse2009greographical, avery2021reconstructing} who demonstrated that geographical locations of cities are reflected in purely textual embeddings.
+A second, more indirect, approach uses behavioural data such as reaction times or ratings as evaluation criteria. \citet{mandera2017explaining} showed that word embeddings can be used to predict semantic priming as well as word associations, similarity/relatedness ratings and even perform well in a multiple-choice task.
+Further evidence in favour of the cognitive plausibility of word embeddings has been provided by \citet{Westbury2014YouJudgments, Westbury2019WrigglyFunny} who predicted familiarity and humour ratings respectively, \citet{marelli2018database} who demonstrated that the semantic relatedness of words' orthographic neighbours is predictive for visual lexical decision and naming latencies, \citet{Abdou2021CanColor} who showed that even color relations are accurately represented by purely textual embeddings, as well as \citet{louwerse2009greographical, avery2021reconstructing,gatti2022spatial} who demonstrated that geographical locations of cities are reflected in purely textual embeddings.
+Recently, embeddings have also found their way into psycholinguistic models.
+For example, the Discriminative Lexicon Model \citep{baayen2019discriminative, heitmeier2021modeling, heitmeier2023trial}, a model of the mental lexicon, uses word embeddings to represent words' meanings.
+Other models also use distributional information to represent semantics, either randomly generated ones \citep[e.g.][]{gaskell1997integrating, magnuson2020earshot} or based on human ratings \citep[e.g.][]{mirkovic2008acquisition}, further highlighting the need for a large set of psychologically valid word embeddings.
 However, the cognitive plausibility of mechanisms generating word embeddings such as \textit{Word2Vec} has not gone unchallenged \citep{mannering2021catastrophic}.